 Identify your supervisor’s expectations

-No matter your location, there is a certain level of work your supervisor expects you to complete within a given day.
-If you’re going to work from home, consult with them about their expectations regarding the volume of work you produce.
-Even though you aren’t in an office, that doesn’t mean your supervisor expects anything less than high quality work.
+No matter your location, there is a certain level of work your supervisor expects you to complete during your workweek.
+As a result, you should consult with them about their expectations as well as which projects take priority.
+When you aren’t regularly meeting with your supervisor in the office, these check-ins can help keep you on track for meeting your goals.
 Once you’ve discussed these expectations, write them down and keep them near you as a reminder and motivator.

 Limit media distractions